moneybutton/yours-channels/docs/How-to-build-a-bitcoin-micropayment-network-today.md

 Note that neither party is forced to cooperate in this manner, but as the balance is not changed, they surely will not mind.
 However, doing this helps both parties to keep transaction sizes (and hence fees) small.
 -->
+### The problem of receivers not online

+There are two timelocks to worry about.
+First there is the nlocktime of the refund transaction.
+This might be a bit of a problem (note that the receiver cannot send the fully signed payments back to the hub; the hub could spend an old payment to scam the receiver and would not be trustless anymore).
+We have to look at channels that do not expire after a fixed amount of time here and will need CHECKSEQUENCEVERIFY for that for sure.

+The other is the CHECKSEQUENCEVERIFY constraint on the output of the setup transaction.
+This might be less critical that the other one.
+Note that Receiver will only have to broadcast the Setup transaction if Sender is not cooperative.
+However, the hub is the sender and will always be cooperative.
+Thus the only case we'd need to worry about is when a user is not cooperative (that is he messes with the client software).
+If a user does that and misses a payment, we'll that's his own fault imo.. (more analysis is needed here)

 ### Chaining HTLC channels

 Consider the case where Alice routes a payment for Carol through Bob